 Southern Minny Teams

-Rochester Youth Baseball Association is excited to introduce a new set of team logos to be used by our Southern Minny program.
-The 10 unique logos are a tribute to the spirit of Rochester, and will be featured on the jerseys of our youth players during the 2022 season.
-These logos were created through a partnership with local graphic designer Lee Green of Greenhouse Grafix, and will be released one per week leading up to the close of our registration.
+In 2022, the RYBA Southern Minny program introduced a new set of team logos.
+The 10 unique logos are a tribute to the spirit of Rochester, and are featured on the jerseys of our youth players during the season.
+These logos were created through a partnership with local graphic designer Lee Green of Greenhouse Grafix.

 The Rochester Carillon provides an unmistakable soundtrack for downtown Rochester.
 The original 23 bronze bells were donated by the Mayo brothers to produce music for the enjoyment of the community.
 Perched in the tower of the Plummer Building, the current collection of 56 bells are played by the carillonneur each weekday.
 The Ringers name and logo pay tribute to this impressive instrument and those that work to share its music with the community.